Mainly using Ada, C(99), Forth, Go, Haskell, Racket, and some Rust for general programming.

 Mainly using pla, the primitive line alterator.

-Previously used vis, for its Plan 9’s structural regular expressions, and nvi because it rocks.
+Previously used vis, for its Plan 9’s structural regular expressions and nvi because it rocks.

 THE STANDARD TEXT EDITOR, and sam are also worthy of some love.

-troff. to write most documents.
+troff to write most documents.

 When typesetting mathematical expressions is needed, LaTeX.